-The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for the study of journalism.
+The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for journalism and media studies.

-The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for the study of journalism.
-We study the interaction between news media and policy; we support watchdog and accountability reporting in the U.S. and around the world; and we teach about the media’s role in democracy.
-Founded in 1973, the DeWitt Wallace Center (DWC) is part of the Sanford School of Public Policy, and shares in the School’s mission of teaching, research, and policy engagement, with the goal of putting knowledge in service to society.
+The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for journalism and media studies.
+We study the interaction between media and policy; we support watchdog and accountability reporting in the U.S. and around the world; and we teach about the media’s role in democracy.
+Founded in 1973, the Center is part of the Sanford School of Public Policy, and we share the school’s mission to improve lives through research, leadership, civic engagement and public service.

 The DeWitt Wallace Center offers over 20 undergraduate and graduate courses designed to give students a thorough understanding of the principles and the practice of journalism.
 Together with support from Trinity Arts & Sciences, the Center hosts the Policy Journalism and Media Studies Certificate, an undergraduate certificate program for students aspiring to become future journalists, or private and public sector leaders who will interact with the media.
 To register for DeWitt Wallace Center media courses, look for courses listed under the subject code PJMS.